 Did I try the savory beignets?
 No. I was still full from a fantastic breakfast from Muriel’s that I was just there for the praline beignets.

 The praline beignets blew me away.
 Loretta’s beignets are light and airy, the praline feeling not overly sweet.
 I thought I was having one, but I ate two of them.
 Loretta’s instantly topped this list.

 2. Cafe Beignet

-Prior to trying Loretta’s, Cafe Beignet was on the top of my list.
-Their donuts are amazingly light and flakey with pockets of air that just make it a wonderfully pillowy bite.
+Before trying Loretta’s, Cafe Beignet was at the top of my list.
+Their donuts are amazingly light and flakey, with pockets of air that make it a wonderfully pillowy bite.
 It’s no wonder that Alton Brown claims it’s one of the best things he ever ate.